 Why Furniture Making at Narrabundah?

 At Narrabundah College, you will get to use a wide range of modern furniture making tools with the support of an experience and qualified teacher.
-The course covers the same content as the first year CIT Furniture making course and awards you the equivalent certification if complete, however, you will also learn to make high quality furnishings in a friendly, safe atmosphere.
+Will learn to make high quality furnishings in a friendly, safe atmosphere.